awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amazonmq-broker.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Users`  <a name="cfn-amazonmq-broker-users"></a>
 The list of ActiveMQ users \(persons or applications\) who can access queues and topics\.
 For RabbitMQ brokers, one and only one administrative user is accepted and created when a broker is first provisioned\.
-All subsequent broker users are created by via the RabbitMQ web console or by using the RabbitMQ management API\.
+All subsequent RabbitMQ users are created by via the RabbitMQ web console or by using the RabbitMQ management API\.
 This value can contain only alphanumeric characters, dashes, periods, underscores, and tildes \(\- \. \_ \~\)\.
 This value must be 2\-100 characters long\.
 *Required*: Yes
 *Type*: List of [User](aws-properties-amazonmq-broker-user.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)